-All of this investment needs to be underpinned by predictable funding.
-To maximise our investment, drive further efficiency and deliver value for money, it is vital that we agree longer-term capital funding along the lines of Government agreements with Network Rail, National Highways and city regions across England.
+All of this investment must be underpinned by long-term predictable funding.
+To maximise our investment, drive further efficiency and deliver value for money, it is vital that we agree a multi-year capital funding agreement in the same mould as those given to Network Rail, National Highways and eight city regions across England.